Beka Mikeltadze: Newcastle Jets

-On 6 July 2021, Mikeltadze signed a two-year-deal with A-League Men club Newcastle Jets.
-Mikeltadze made his debut against Central Coast Mariners at the Newcastle International Sports Centre in a 2-1 defeat, where he played the entire match.
+On 6 July 2021, Mikeltadze signed a two-year deal with A-League Men club Newcastle Jets.
+Mikeltadze made his debut against Central Coast Mariners at the Newcastle International Sports Centre in a 2–1 defeat, where he played the entire match.
 In the following fixture against Western Sydney Wanderers, Mikeltadze scored his first goal for the club with a penalty kick in the 19th minute, slotting the ball past Tomás Mejías.

+At the conclusion of the 2022–23 A-League season, Mikeltadze departed Newcastle after 50 appearances and 19 goals in all competitions.

+Gwangju FC

+Mikeltadze moved to South Korean club Gwangju FC after departing Newcastle.

+Montedio Yamagata

+On 23 December 2024, Mikeltadze was announced at Montedio Yamagata.

 International career

 He made his debut for Georgia national football team on 15 November 2020 in a Nations League game against Armenia.
 He substituted Valerian Gvilia in the 80th minute.